Sudden Impact: Plot

-In 1973, artist Jennifer Spencer and her sister, Beth, are gang-raped.
-The attack leaves Beth in a catatonic state.
-Ten years later, an enraged Spencer seeks revenge and kills George Wilburn, one of the rapists.
-She then moves to the town of San Paulo, looking for the remaining criminals.

-Meanwhile, Inspector Harry Callahan is frustrated when a judge yet again dismisses a case due to his lawless methods.
-At his favorite diner, he foils a robbery, killing three criminals in the process.
-Callahan later causes powerful crime lord Threlkis to suffer a fatal heart attack, after threatening him with prosecution in a murder case.
+In 1973, artist Jennifer Spencer and her sister, Beth, are gang raped; the attack leaves Beth in a catatonic state.
+Ten years later, Spencer kills George Wilburn, one of the rapists, in San Francisco and returns to her hometown of San Paulo, looking for the remaining criminals.
+Meanwhile, Inspector Harry Callahan is frustrated when another judge dismisses a case due to his direct methods.
+At his favorite diner, Callahan foils a robbery, killing three criminals in the process.
+He later causes local crime lord Threlkis to suffer a fatal heart attack after threatening him with prosecution.

 Unable to fire him because his methods "get results", Callahan's superiors instead order him to take a vacation.
-However, his relaxation is short-lived when four of Threlkis's hitmen attack him.
-Callahan gets to dispatch three, while the fourth one escapes.
-Later, the suspect from the dismissed case and his friends throw Molotov cocktails into his car.
-Acting in self-defense, he manages to cause his attackers to crash their car into the bay and die instantly.
-Callahan's supervisor, Lieutenant Donnelly, immediately sends him to San Paulo to investigate the Wilburn murder.
+Four of Threlkis's hitmen eventually attack him.
+Callahan takes down three, while the fourth escapes.
+Later, the suspect from the dismissed case and his friends throw Molotov cocktails into Callahan's car.
+Acting in self-defense, he kills his attackers.
+To get Harry out of sight until the furor dies down, Callahan is sent to San Paulo.

-Upon arriving in San Paulo, Callahan chases down a robber.
-The reckless but successful pursuit draws the anger of the local police.
-While jogging with his bulldog Meathead, Callahan accidentally runs into Spencer.
-While being less than thrilled, she feels no anger toward Callahan.
-Upon returning to his room at a motel, he is targeted by the surviving Threlkis hitman, who fails and gets killed by the inspector.
-Meanwhile, Spencer kills a second rapist, Kruger, at the beach.
-Callahan recognizes the modus operandi, but local police chief Lester Jannings refuses to work with him.
+Upon arrival, Callahan chases down a robber.
+The reckless but successful pursuit angers the San Paulo police.
+While jogging with his bulldog, Meathead, Callahan accidentally runs into Spencer.
+On returning to his room at a motel, he is targeted by the surviving Threlkis hitman, who is killed by Callahan.
+Meanwhile, Spencer kills Kruger, a second rapist.
+Callahan recognizes the modus operandi, but Lester Jannings, San Paulo's police chief, refuses to work with him.

-Callahan learns that the victims are friends of Jannings' son, Alby.
-Ray Parkins, the female member of the gang of rapists, figures out that they are being targeted and warns the remaining two, Tyrone and Mick.
+Callahan learns both victims are friends of Jannings' son, Alby.
+Ray Parkins, the female member of the gang of rapists, figures out they are being targeted, and warns the two remaining men, Tyrone and Mick.
 At an outdoor cafe, Callahan meets Spencer again.
-Over drinks, he learns that she shares his emphasis on results over methods when seeking justice.
-But, the inspector adds the caveat "'til it breaks the law."
+Over drinks, he learns that she shares his emphasis on results over methods when seeking justice, but he adds the caveat "'til it breaks the law."
 Callahan reveals that he is investigating Wilburn's murder, which rattles Spencer.
 Later, he finds Tyrone dead.

 To be more protected, Mick stays with Parkins at her place.
-While visiting them for questioning, Callahan is attacked by Mick.
-After he subdues Mick and takes him to the police station, Spencer arrives and guns down Parkins.
+While visiting them for questioning, Mick attacks Callahan.
+After Callahan subdues Mick and takes him to the police station, Spencer guns down Parkins.